FaustoFaggion/42_school_Net_Pratice/README.md

 		f.
 Message is received by de destination.
 	- Message formatting and encapsulation
 		a.
 Agreed format.
 		b.
-Encapsulate the information to identify the sender and the receiver rightly.
+Encapsulate the information to identify the sender and the receiver rightly (IP address).
 	- Message size
 		Longmessages must be broken into smaller pieces to travel across a network.
 	- Message timing
 		a.
-Flow control (imagine one node is faster than other)
+Flow control.
+(Imagine a sender is faster than a receiver.
+Before the sender starts to send, the receiver will tell him how many packes per second he can receives).
 		b.
 Response timeout.
 	- Message delivery options
 		a.
 Unicast: One sender / one receiver